KSafran/glimpy/README.md

 Glimpy **does not** regularize by default.

 #### Don't Penalize Intercept Coefficient
 Scikit-Learn and statsmodels penalize the intercept coefficient.
 Glimpy **does not** penalize the intercept coefficient when fit with `intercept=True`.
-If you want the intercept coefficient to be penalized add an intcept term to your dataset `X` and fit with `intercept=False`
+If you want the intercept coefficient to be penalized add an intercept term to your dataset `X` and fit with `intercept=False`

 ## Getting Started
 Here is an example of a poisson GLM to help get you started